dayawansha/spring-boot-generic-rest-api/README.md

     ArrayList<HashMap<String,Object>> entityObjectList;
 }
 ````
-Above java DTO will use in rest client like this,
+Above java DTO will use in Rest-client like this,
 ```
 {
 	"className":"Customer",
 	"entityObjectList":
 		[
-		you can add one or more java entity object with their exact key and valus pairs.
+		you can add one or more java entity objects with their exact key and value pairs.
 		]

 }